reinvanoyen/creativity-list/README.md

 * https://www.hotjar.com

-## Graphics, illustrations and icons
+## Illustrations

+* https://undraw.co - Open-source illustrations for every project you can imagine and create.
+* https://www.drawkit.io - DrawKit is a collection of free, beautiful, customisable MIT licensed SVG illustrations in two styles, to use on your next website, app, or project.
+* https://icons8.com/ouch - Free illustrations to class up your project.
+* https://gallery.manypixels.co - Each week, discover royalty-free illustrations to power up your projects.
+* https://absurd.design - Absurd illustrations that make sense

+## Icons

 * https://thenounproject.com - Over 2 Million curated icons, created by a global community.
-* https://undraw.co - Open-source illustrations for every project you can imagine and create.

 ## Note-taking & knowledge services and software